vuralevren/altogic-auth-react-native/README.md

 ```

 ### Profile Page
-In this page, we will show the user's profile and We will use Altogic's altogic.auth.signOut() function to log out.
+On this page, we will show the user's profile and use Altogic's `altogic.auth.signOut()` function to log out.

-We will remove session and user infos from state and storage if signOut function return success.
-Then user will be redirected to login page.
+We will remove session and user info from state and storage if the `signOut` function return success.
+Then the user will be redirected to the login page.

-Replacing views/profile.js with the following code:
+Replacing `views/profile.js` with the following code:
 ```js
 // src/views/profile.js
 import { Button, ScrollView } from 'react-native';